vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

 # Supercharging your Workload Defenses - Assess Phase

-In the previous Build Phase, you either built a CloudFormation stack or you learned that AWS provided a CloudFormation stack as part of an event.
+You have either just deployed a CloudFormation stack or AWS has done so on your behalf at an event.
 The CloudFormation stack contains a PHP website on Amazon EC2 instances behind an application load balancer.
-You are now going to assess the posture of the site and then add an AWS WAF Web ACL to your site.
+You are now going to assess the posture of the site.
 In this section you will do the following tasks:

 1. Examine the stack that you built and its tags